 34% Revenue Growth on 11% Headcount Growth: The Lean Digital Productivity Story

-WNS Holdings made 87% of P&C claims eligible for straight-through processing, improving operational efficiency 60%.
+WNS Holdings automated 87% of P&C claims for straight-through processing, improving operational efficiency 60%.

 From Sampling 5% to Monitoring 100%: AI Quality Control in Insurance BPO